RefactoringTools/wrangler/README.txt

   AUTHORS             <-  AUTHORS of Distel and Wrangler ChangeLog           <-  changeLog of Distel
-  INSTALL             <-  installation instructions of distel-wrangler INSTALL.WIN32       <-  installation instrunctions fow Windows Makefile.in
+  INSTALL             <-  installation instructions of distel-wrangler INSTALL.WIN32       <-  installation instrunctions for Windows Makefile.in
   NEWS                <-  News about Distel README-distel       <-  README file of Distel